hazardfn/riemannx/README.md

 ## TL;DR

 Riemannx is a riemann client built in elixir, currently it's the only client in elixir that supports UDP and TLS (as well as TCP).
+There is also a batching mode you can use that works with any of the transports.

 It has an experimental combined option that makes the best of both TCP and UDP - in the combined mode UDP is the favoured approach but if the message size exceeds the max udp size set TCP will be used.